Discovering Effective Policies for Land-Use Planning with Neuroevolution: Experiments

-In order to visualize the behavior of the predictor models, they were queried by every possible conversion from 100\% type A to 100\% type B (the types primf, primn, and urban was excluded from B and c4per from A and B for reasons outlined in Section~\ref{prescriptions-section}).
-Figure~\ref{fg:all-model-heatmaps} shows the result for the global models.
-The main result is that all models generally rank crops < pasture < forest in terms of reducing ELUC, and generally agree on the sign of ELUC.
+In order to visualize the behavior of the predictor models, they were queried with a synthetic dataset created with every possible conversion from 100\% land type A to 100\% land type B (the types primf, primn, and urban were excluded from B as was explained in Section~\ref{sc:problem}).
+Because the RF and NeuralNet take latitude, longitude, cell area, and year as input, 24,204 (1\%) latitude/longitude/cell-area/year combinations from the test dataset were sampled randomly and evaluated with each conversion.
+The results were averaged across the samples to get the overall result for the conversion.
+Figure~\ref{fg:all-model-heatmaps} shows these results for the Global models.
+The first finding is that all models generally rank conversions to crops $<$ pasture $<$ forest in terms of reducing ELUC, and generally agree on the sign of ELUC.
+This ranking also generally aligns with those generated by the BLUE model.
 This consistency suggests that the results are reliable.
-Second, while LinReg and Neural Net make similar predictions overall, their numerical values differ in many places, presumably due to the nonlinearities.
-Third, despite RF's generally high accuracy, it is not able to extrapolate well to extreme changes in land usage, resulting in low-magnitude ELUC values.
+Second, while LinReg and NeuralNet make similar predictions overall, their numerical values differ in many places, presumably due to the nonlinearities.
+Third, despite RF's generally high accuracy in known scenarios, it is not able to generalize/extrapolate to large changes and instead predicts low-magnitude ELUC values for all imposed land-use transitions.

-Thus, since the neural network achieves better performance than the RF in most cases, extrapolates well to extremes, and can learn nonlinear relationships in the data, the global neural network was used as the surrogate to evolve the prescriptors.
+Thus, since NeuralNet achieves similar or better performance than the RF, extrapolates well to extremes, and can learn nonlinear relationships in the data, the Global NeuralNet was used as the surrogate model to evolve the prescriptors.